saros-project/saros/docs/contribute/best-practices.md

 }
 ```

-Btw: It is an convention that we try to avoid `InterruptedException` for
+BTW: It is a convention that we try to avoid `InterruptedException` for
 this, because it is a checked exception and thus cumbersome for the
 caller.
 To maintain this convention, a method MUST specify whether it is
 cancelable, by providing the demonstrated JavaDoc tag.